drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 - interstitum refers to tissue between the pulmonary alveoli and the bloodstream
 - in practice disease can also involve airway

-##
+## lung physiology and exposure

+- Diffusion of gases across blood-gas barrier is passive and govenerned by Fick's Law:

+> Vgas (diffusing) is proportional to Area/Thickness * D(diffusion constant) * (P1 - P2)
+> D = solubility / root of the molecular weight of the gas

--2 micrometers across (for ref sheet of paper is 50micrometers), so thats 25x thinner than that. surface area that of a tennis court. necessary for O2 flow rate of 3L per minute.
+> 2μm across (for ref sheet of paper is 50μm, 1/20th of a mm or 0.05mm), so thats 25x thinner than that.
+300 million alveloli.
+Each alveoli
+0.0042mm^3, :Surface area of a tennis court.

+> TV 500ml, dead space 150ml, RR 15/min, 350ml*15 = approx 5L/min -> 7200L/day

 ## work-related ILD